Affiliated Faculty // American Studies // SIS

 Office and Contact

-Derek Pacheco (Ph.D. at UCLA, 2006) is Associate Professor and Director of Undergraduate Studies in English at Purdue.
-These days, he spends his time recruiting students, mapping curriculum, establishing internships, promoting study abroad, organizing outreach activities, and generally acting as departmental busybody.
-His research and teaching interests include: nineteenth-century literature; children’s literature; print culture and book history; race, class, and gender in nineteenth-century literature.
+Derek Pacheco (Ph.D. at UCLA, 2006) is Associate Professor of English at Purdue.
+His research and teaching interests include: nineteenth-century literature; children’s & young adult literature; print culture and book history; race, class, and gender in nineteenth-century literature.

-Prof. Pacheco teaches all sorts of courses from gateways to capstones, including introduction to literary theory, literary genre studies, historical surveys, career development, and more.
-Courses taught include YA Lit; Ways of Reading; Literature for Children; Beyond English (career capstone); American Literature to 1865; Gender and Literature; Antebellum American Literature; Later Nineteenth-Century American Literature; and Teaching Literature at the College Level.
+Prof. Pacheco teaches a wide range of undergraduate and graduate literature courses.
+Recent classes taught include Ways of Reading; Young Adult Literature; Literature for Children; American Literature to 1865; Beyond English (career capstone); Antebellum American Literature; Later Nineteenth-Century American Literature; Teaching Literature at the College Level; and Scholarly Writing & Publishing.

-Accolades include the English Department’s “Excellence in Undergraduate Teaching Award” for 2011-18 and “Excellence in Graduate Teaching Awards” for 2010-2011 & 2013-2017.
-He also received the English department’s “Overall Excellence in Undergraduate Teaching Award” for 2013-2014, the College of Liberal Arts’ “Outstanding Undergraduate Teacher Award” for 2014-2015, the Kenneth T. Kofmehl Award, the College of Liberal Arts’ highest honor for undergraduate instruction, in 2015-2016; and the Charles B. Murphy Undergraduate Teaching Award, Purdue’s highest undergraduate teaching honor, in 2018-2019.Finally, Prof. Pacheco is the faculty director of the English Department’s “Big Read,” a common read program designed to bring together the Purdue University and Greater Lafayette readers.
+Accolades include the English Department’s “Excellence in Undergraduate Teaching Award” for 2011-20 and “Excellence in Graduate Teaching Awards” for 2013-2017.
+He also received the English department’s “Overall Excellence in Undergraduate Teaching Award” for 2013, the College of Liberal Arts’ “Outstanding Undergraduate Teacher Award” for 2015, the Kenneth T. Kofmehl Award, the College of Liberal Arts’ highest honor for undergraduate instruction, in 2016; and the Charles B. Murphy Undergraduate Teaching Award, Purdue’s highest undergraduate teaching honor, in 2019.

 “Hawthorne and the American Revolution.”
 Hawthorne in Context, edited by Monika Elbert, Cambridge University Press, 2018, pp. 35-45.